 - Provide an overview to key quality metrices as well as accreditation and proficiency testing

 - Review Blueprint Genetics’ approach to mtDNA genome analysis

 - Examine key challenges and potential solutions to consider when performing high-quality mtDNA analysis

 - Discuss how mtDNA testing can improve diagnostic capabilities for individuals suspected to have a genetic disease

-Massimiliano Gentile is Bioinformatics Director at Blueprint Genetics.
+Massimiliano Gentile, PhD is bioinformatics director at Blueprint Genetics.
 He has vast experience in bioinformatics, especially in analysis of biological data from high throughput laboratory technologies, as well as in development of software and analysis pipelines.
-Upon completion of his PhD studies in cancer genetics at the University of Linköping, Sweden, he pursued post-doctoral studies in functional genomics at the University of Helsinki, Finland.
-He then joined the Bioinformatics Unit at the medical research institute Biomedicum Helsinki, analysing and developing methods for data analysis of data from microarray and next generation sequencing technologies.
+Upon completion of his PhD studies in cancer genetics at the University of Linköping, Sweden, he pursued postdoctoral studies in functional genomics at the University of Helsinki, Finland.
+He then joined the Bioinformatics Unit at the medical research institute Biomedicum Helsinki, analyzing and developing methods for data analysis of data from microarray and next generation sequencing technologies.